shakakibara12/qemu-anti-detection/README.md

-## Other Project
-For Proxmox VE(PVE) Anti Detection, see https://github.com/zhaodice/proxmox-ve-anti-detection

 # QEMU Anti Detection
-A patch for various QEMU versions that aims to prevent VM detection methods based on data reported by the emulator.
-The "QEMU keyboard" for example is then renamed to "ASUS keyboard".
-Serial numbers, the VM bit in the guest's UEFI and the Boot Graphics Record Table are also modified.
+These QEMU patch modifies virtual hardware identifiers and system data reported by the emulator, to help prevent virtual machine detection.
+The modification involve, Device Renaming, Serial Number Alteration, UEFI VM Bit Removal, Boot Graphics Record Table (BGRT) and more!
-However, because of timing based attacks like RDTSC, [which is reported incorrectly in a VM](https://github.com/WCharacter/RDTSC-KVM-Handler), this is not a silver bullet.
+This is not a silver bullet because of timing based attacks like RDTSC (Read Time-Stamp Counter) which is reported incorrectly in a VM, see [RDTSC-KVM-Handler](https://github.com/WCharacter/RDTSC-KVM-Handler) or [updated but only for intel](https://github.com/YungBinary/RDTSC-KVM-Handler-v2) and some other factors which are listed below under Flaws.
-But changing this information of the virtual devices is still an integral part of creating an undetected virutal machine.

  | Type       | Engine | Bypass |
  |------------|--------|--------|